 - Secondary headaches: These can occur as symptoms of another health disorder that causes pain sensitive nerve endings to be pressed, pulled, or pushed out of place.
 These include sinus headaches, medication overuse headaches, or headaches from an infection, disease of the brain, head injury, or tumor.

 Headache Symptoms That May Require a Neurologist

 While not all headaches will warrant a visit to a physician, some do require immediate medical care.
-If you, or someone you know experience any of the following symptoms and live in Northern Virginia, Dr. Sarbjot Dulai—a Leesburg and Dulles neurology specialist—is ready to review your symptoms and find a diagnosis and treatment that is best for you.
+If you, or someone you know experience any of the following symptoms and live in Northern Virginia, Dr. Sarbjot Dulai—a Leesburg neurology specialist—is ready to review your symptoms and find a diagnosis and treatment that is best for you.
 These symptoms include but are not limited to: